rapidspeciation/biodiversity_genomics_course/exercises/00_intro_unix_basic_practical.md

 ls ./
 ```
-The flag -i returns a question before removing, are you sure you want to remove teh file?
+The flag -i returns a question before removing, are you sure you want to remove the file?

 rm -i test
 rm: remove regular file 'test'? y